 We collect information about you so that we can:

-- Set up and manage your CATCH account
+- Set up and manage your digital hub account

 - Send you payment instructions for your subscription (if applicable).

-- Manage any concerns that arise relating to safeguarding, confidentiality, behaviour, or usage of CATCH.
+- Manage any concerns that arise relating to safeguarding, confidentiality, behaviour, or usage of one of our digital hubs.

 - Use aggregated data to produce quarterly reporting on usage, for example, how many users have completed an eLearning course.

-- Share usage and access data with the agency that is funding your access to CATCH (if applicable).
+- Share usage and access data with an organisation that is funding your access to the digital hub (if applicable).

-- Notify you of any changes to our website or to our services that may affect you.
+- Notify you of any changes to our websites or to our services that may affect you.

 - Improve our services.